Wine & Weight Loss: How To Choose Wine & Drink It Without Gaining Weight

 By: Julie Mancuso, B.A., R.H.N., JM Nutrition

 Without question, wine has garnered the reputation as the preferred alcoholic drink for those who value health and well-being—at least for those who enjoy a glass or two from time to time.

 Allow me to break it all down.

 An easy way to guide yourself is to make the bottle last from Monday to Friday, provided you’re having a 5-ounce glass nightly.

 If you’re trying to lose weight, I would abstain from having it nightly.
 Perhaps enjoy a glass every other day; the fewer glasses you drink, the better.

-It’s also important t keep in mind that many restaurants serve wine servings larger than the recommended 5 ounces, often 6- and as high as 9-ounce glasses.
+It’s also important to keep in mind that many restaurants serve wine servings larger than the recommended 5 ounces, often 6- and as high as 9-ounce glasses.
 This can quickly lead to the overconsumption of wine.

-Benefits of drinking wine
+Benefits of Drinking Wine

-- Potentially lowered cholesterol.
+- Potentially lowered cholesterol

-- Red wine tannins have been shown by some studies to protect against heart disease.
+- Red wine tannins have been shown by some studies to protect against heart disease

-- Ingestion of antioxidants.
+- Ingestion of antioxidants

-- Resveratrol found in wine helps to regulate blood sugar.
+- Resveratrol found in wine helps to regulate blood sugar

-- Some studies indicate that wine can protect you from certain cancers.
+- Some studies indicate that wine can protect you from certain cancers

 Negative Effects of Drinking

-“After gulping down two glasses of wine, you’ve ingested the caloric equivalent of a sizeable slice of cake.”
+After gulping down two glasses of wine, you’ve ingested the caloric equivalent of a sizeable slice of cake.

 Two, when alcohol is ingested, our bodies prioritize the processing of alcohol over other fats, sugars and carbs.
 When this happens, those other fats, sugars and carbs are not processed as efficiently, leading to a slowed metabolism over time.